-The City of St. Petersburg announced today that it has scored a perfect 100 on the Human Rights Campaign’s annual Municipal Equality Index (MEI) for the ninth year in a row.
-The MEI is the only nationwide assessment of LGBTQ inclusion in municipal law, policy, and services, and this score serves as recognition of the work done by the city to promote inclusivity at all levels.
+Continuing a now decade-long, the City of St. Petersburg has received a perfect on the Human Rights Campaign’s annual Municipal Equality Index (MEI).
+The MEI is the only nationwide assessment of LGBTQ inclusion in municipal law, policy, and services, and the score serves as recognition of the work done by the city to promote inclusivity at all levels.

 St. Petersburg Mayor Ken Welch offered a message of pride after receiving news of the perfect score, while also emphasizing that much work remains to be done.
 He credited the Human Rights Campaign for holding cities accountable, and he thanked the city’s LGBTQ Liaison Jim Nixon for working to ensure St. Pete maintains that high standard of equality.